Transitioning from Amazon EC2 to DigitalOcean's Control Panel

 However, if it is an issue with your specific VPS server, you should either post in their developer forums, or use the paid support system if you have selected to add that option to your plan.

-With DigitalOcean, you can open a ticket from within the administration interface by clicking the "Support" link on the left-hand side.
+With DigitalOcean, you can open a ticket from within the administration interface by clicking the Support link from the main navigation.
+This opens the Support site:

 You can create a new ticket with the support team, or track your current tickets on the same page.